How do metered features work?

 When will I be charged?

-- Domain registration: domains renew on a yearly cycle, and are charged to the team payment method immediately on purchase or renewal.
+- Charged annually: This applies to domain registrations, which renew on a yearly cycle.
+Registration fees are charged to the team payment method immediately on purchase or renewal.

 Are charges prorated?

-We prorate team plan and add-on level fees based on the number of days at that plan or level in the current billing cycle.
+We prorate team plan and add-on level fees based on the number of days at that plan, level, or team member seat count in the current billing cycle.
 This can happen in the following situations:

 - Usage-triggered automatic level upgrade for a site add-on